 Machine Customers

-Here you can find a step-by-step guide about how to configure the Machine Customers use case into the DPS System.
+Here you can find a step-by-step guide on how to configure the Machine Customers use case into the DPS System.

-By following this guide, the DPS will be able to monitor the wear and tear of the components of connected machines, and suggesting to DPS users the purchase and replacement of end-of-life spare parts.
+By following this guide, the DPS will be able to monitor the wear and tear of the components of connected machines and suggest to DPS users the purchase and replacement of end-of-life spare parts.

 This feature is available for the following modules: